 The clifftop Castillo was built as a watchtower and is one of the most photographed sights in Mexico.

 The warm, azure waters of the Caribbean Sea are a major draw for visitors to Tulum, Cancún and other resort destinations along the Riviera Maya.

-Tulum also boasts pristine white beaches.
+Tulum also has pristine white beaches.

 Nature lovers are drawn to the region year-round.
-Huge iguanas such as this one roam freely along Tulum beach.
+Huge iguanas such as this roam freely along Tulum beach.

-Traditional handicrafts such as these brightly-colored bowls are sold around town.
+Traditional handicrafts such as these brightly colored bowls are sold around town.

 Tulum has long had a reputation as a hippie hub, although in recent years the atmosphere has shifted in response to growing interest from expensive hotels and property developers.

 The area surrounding Tulum is known to have the largest number of cenotes (or underwater sinkholes) in the world.
 Once celebrated as sacred by the ancient Mayans, they now attract divers, swimmers and adventurers alike.

 Casa Cenote, which sits just north of town, is one of the most visually arresting natural spots in the region – and a great place for a swim.

 Lagoon Kaan Luum, just south of Tulum, is also a stunning place for a dip.